 \subsection{Acknowledgements}

 The authors would like to thank Bennett Chow and Pak-Yeung Chan for organizing the Workshop on Ricci flow in May 2023 at UCSD.
 This paper would not have been possible without the lively discussions with the participants during the workshop.
 The authors would also like to thank Richard Bamler, Charles Cifarelli, Ilyas Khan, Chi Li, Alec Payne, Jian Song, Song Sun, and Junsheng Zhang for many helpful discussions.
+We are grateful to Charlie Cifarelli, Jiangtao Li, and Yuan Liao for their useful comments and corrections, and to Junsheng Zhang for pointing out a mistake in Lemma \ref{intersectiongraph}.
 The second author is supported in part by the National Science Foundation under Grant No.~DMS-2202980.